UW-Macrostrat/corelle/README.md

 Simply install Docker and run `docker-compose up --build` in the root directory.
 This will build the application, install test data, and spin up the development server.

+You can run a development version by creating a `.env` file containing `COMPOSE_FILE=docker-compose.yaml:docker-compose.development.yaml` in the root directory.
+This will tell Docker to spin up the frontend container using settings for auto-rebuilding.

 ## Todo